Insper/ComputacaoEmbarcada/docs-src/Lab-2-PIO-Driver-Lab.md

     > The level driven on an I/O line can be determined by **writing** in the Set Output Data Register (**PIO_SODR**) and the Clear Output Data Register (PIO_CODR).
 These write operations, respectively, set and clear the Output Data Status Register (PIO_ODSR), which represents the data driven on the I/O lines**.
 Writing in PIO_OER and PIO_ODR manages PIO_OSR whether the pin is configured to be controlled by the PIO Controller or assigned to a peripheral function.
 This enables configuration of the I/O line prior to setting it to be managed by the PIO Controller.

-Lendo o texto, podemos descobrir que  para termos `1` (`set`) no pino devemos escrever no registrador `PIO_SODR`, no manual tem mais detalhes sobre todos detalhes do PIO.
-Vamos analisar a documentação desse registrador (`SODR`):
+Lendo o texto, podemos descobrir que  para termos `1` (`set`) no pino devemos escrever no registrador `PIO_SODR`, no manual tem mais detalhes sobre tudo do PIO.
+Vamos analisar a documentação especifica deste registrador (`SODR`):

 ![PIO_SODR](imgs/PIO-Driver/pio-sodr.png)